RubenGershon/C_Data_Structures_Implementation/Generic_Stack/README.md

 PROJECT: Generic Stack

 This project is the implementation of a Generic Stack.
-This Stack is designed to store different data-type in a single container and to operate in a LIFO context (last-in first-out), where elements are inserted and extracted only from one end of the container.
+This Stack is designed to store generic data-type in a single container and to operate in a LIFO context (last-in first-out), where elements are inserted and extracted only from one end of the container.
-We can store int, float, char or any user-defined variables in the same container.
 The generic stack is in fact a stack of pointers to objects of any kind.
-The size of each item in the vector is sizeof(pointer).
+The size of each item in the container is sizeof(pointer).
 Moreover, in this Generic Stack implementation, I decided to add an optional Min Stack operation option.
 This very useful operation allow the user to extract the minimum value present